dilshadmustafa/myshop-mern/README.md

 sops/age tool is used to secure secrets, passwords, API keys, database connection string, etc. by encrypting those values.

 Usually .env file contains these secrets.
-You cannot find .env file anywhere in this repo as it's created by sops/age tool only inside the secure server instance after decrypting .env.age file.
+You cannot find .env file anywhere in this repository as it's created by sops/age tool only inside the secure server instance after decrypting .env.age file.
 This is done by init.sh script.
 Ofcourse this will work only with your SSH private key.

 **init.sh script**